Terry Reid: 1980s–1990s

 Reid retired his solo career in 1981 to concentrate on session work, appearing on albums by Don Henley, Jackson Browne and Bonnie Raitt.
-In 1991 he returned with producer Trevor Horn for the WEA album The Driver.
+In 1991, he returned with producer Trevor Horn for the WEA album The Driver.
 The album featured a cover version of "Gimme Some Lovin'", which also appeared on the soundtrack for the Tom Cruise movie Days of Thunder.
 Reid later looked back on The Driver unfavourably and said it was "unlistenable".

-In the 1990s he fought "a bitter custody battle" over his daughters.
+In the 1990s he fought "a bitter custody battle" over his daughters, which further slowed his career.
 He toured the US and Hong Kong with Mick Taylor.
 "Rich Kid Blues" appeared on an album released by Marianne Faithfull, produced by Mike Leander in 1984 but unreleased for 14 years.
 Reid and several friends put together an informal group in March 1993, calling themselves The Flew.
 Its members included Reid, Joe Walsh, Nicky Hopkins, Rick Rosas, and Phil Jones.
 They played one show at The Coach House in San Juan Capistrano, California.
 This was Nicky Hopkins' last public performance before his death.

 In 1998, Reid recorded "In Love and War" for the finale episode of the Conan the Adventurer TV series scored by Charles Fox.